igorescodro/alkaa/README.md

 - [Dagger 2](https://google.github.io/dagger/) (replaced by Koin)

 ---
-### Feel free to fork it and update as you prefer - Enjoy your studies!
+### Feel free to use the code the way you prefer - Enjoy your studies!
 ---

 ## License